vaeruiz/teampassImportConverter/readme.md

 1. Download the csv with the items (if it redirects you to hacking attempt, click again on export objects and download, repeat until the file is downloaded).
 2. Deletes the comments/description field (the csv generator change characters like ñ to N&ia for example), you can use excel or any spreadsheet processor (I also recommend removing commas and double-quotes from the file to avoid errors when converting the file).
 3. Send the file to your linux system where the script is located.
-4. Before using the script, make sure it has the proper execute permissions.
+4. Before use the script, make sure it has the proper execute permissions.
 5. Type and execute:
 >./script.sh fileToConvertName.csv